InductiveStep/2020-Russian-constitutional-referendum/README.md

 Often the match is good or close.
 Other times not so close, e.g., “Sakha” and “Yakutia” are [different names for the same place](https://en.wikipedia.org/wiki/Sakha) but aren’t the closest match by edit distance.
-So, time to export:
+So, time to export and fix manually:

 ``` r
 write.csv(as.data.frame(distances), "distances.csv", row.names = T)
 ```

-I fiddled with this file outside R (using… Excel) and replaced the best match with -1.
+I fiddled with this file outside R (using… Excel, for shame) and replaced the best match with -1.
 Reading in again:

 ``` r
 region_match <- read_csv("fixed_distances.csv")